saspy-bffs/dataset-explorer/README.md

 A [Google Colab Notebook](https://colab.research.google.com/drive/1F0iyLLoUyWfPDUjgC0y1j4cowDotRAPy#offline=true&sandboxMode=true) is available if you'd like to try a version of this application without downloading the repo or configuring a connection to a local SAS installation.

+## Prerequisites

+This application assumes a reasonably current version of Python 3 is installed, along with the modules specified in [requirements.txt](requirements.txt).

+This application also requires access to installations of Java SE ([https://www.oracle.com/technetwork/java/javase/](https://www.oracle.com/technetwork/java/javase/)) and SAS 9.4 ([https://www.sas.com/en_us/software/sas9.html]

 ## Getting Started (Quick)

 1. Download this code repository.